 Delaware has something for everyone.
-It also has a quality of life that can’t be beat—a small town feel with the amenities of a much larger city, and a cost of living that allows junior associates the option of owning their own homes.
-It is easily accessible to other major mid-Atlantic cities—thirty minutes to Philadelphia and two hours to New York, Baltimore, or Washington D.C. by car or Amtrak.
-A thirty-minute drive to the Philadelphia International Airport makes anywhere else in the world accessible as well.
+It also has a quality of life that can’t be beat — a small town feel with the amenities of a much larger city, and a cost of living that allows junior associates the option of owning their own homes.
+It is easily accessible to other major mid-Atlantic cities: 30 minutes to Philadelphia and two hours to New York, Baltimore, or Washington, D.C., by car or Amtrak.
+A 30-minute drive to the Philadelphia International Airport makes anywhere else in the world accessible as well.
 We think that you will find virtually everything you need right here in Delaware.

 Culture and Entertainment